Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

-Jamal Murray and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+The Denver Nuggets, Jamal Murray included, take on the Los Angeles Lakers at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Murray, using stats and trends to make good predictions.
+Below, we look at Murray's stats and trends to help you pick out the most appealing prop bets.

 Jamal Murray Prop Bets vs. the Lakers